Pitch Perfect

 Critique/insight

-We are dedicated to informing the public about the different types of independent music that is available for your listening pleasure as well as giving the artist a professional critique from a seasoned music geek.
-We critique a wide variety of niche genres like experimental, IDM, electronic, ambient, shoegaze and much more.
+We are dedicated to informing the public about the different types of independent music that is available for your listening pleasure.
+We feature a wide variety of genres like americana, electronic, pop, rock, shoegaze, ambient, and much more.

 Are you one of our faithful visitors who enjoys our website?
 Like us on Facebook